VivekRamanshBhanot/SEVAK/README.md

   <img src="https://github.com/VivekRamanshBhanot/SEVAK/blob/main/gallery/jagran_photo.PNG" />
 </p>

 SEVAK is a food delivery and sanitization robot vehicle which can be remotely controlled through a mobile application featuring live video streaming.
-The prototype was developed to help deliver food and medicines to covid-19 patients in corona wards thus minimizing the risk of infection for frontline doctors and medical staff.
+The prototype was developed to help deliver food and medicines to covid-19 patients in corona ward thus minimizing the risk of infection for frontline doctors and medical staff.

 The project was developed in a span of 4 months starting from April, 2020 and ending in late July.